aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/java/sending-emails/implementing-email-templates/_index.md

 1. **Java Development Environment**: Set up a Java development environment on your system.

-2. **Aspose.Email for Java Library**: Download the Aspose.Email for Java library from the official download link:
+2. **Aspose.Email for Java Library**: Download the Aspose.Email for Java library from the download link:

    [Aspose.Email for Java Download](https://releases.aspose.com/email/java/)